rubengr16/BeginnersGuidePython3/README.md

 # Python
-Examples and exercices from "A beginners Guide to Python3 Programming" by John Hunt.
+Examples and exercises from "A beginners Guide to Python3 Programming" by John Hunt.
-Other exercices made for fun.
+Proposed exercises start from chapter 3.